• May 3 to 8, 2017 (5 nights)

 - Nik software

-The group meets at the Pisa airport at 11 am where we will board our private bus for transport to Monterosso.
-Approximately 1.5 hours.
+The group meets at the Pisa Centrale Train Station at 11 am 1.25 hour journey to Monterosso.
 We will check into our hotel in the old town section of Monterosso and then head out for a group lunch.
 After lunch we will have a welcome meeting at the hotel.
 Jim will give a short talk on “Correct Exposure” and “Blue Hour Photography” in preparation for the evening photo session.
 We will then have free time to relax, take a nap or explore the old town before we meet up at 7 pm for a sunset/blue hour photo session.

 At 10 am, after breakfast, Jim & Magrit will lead the group through the streets and back alleys of Monterosso, pointing out their favorite scenes and allowing you to find some of your own.
 Old town Monterosso is car-free so it is great for photography.
 Some of the scenes we will make a mental note of to return at a later time when the light is just right.